 What is a Traditional Ed.D.
 Dissertation?

 A traditional Ed.D. dissertation is a five-chapter paper, roughly the length of a short book.
 It shows that you can conduct original research into the field of education.
-The dissertation process starts as soon as you begin your Ed.D. and can be broken down into six steps:
+The dissertation process starts as soon as you begin your online Ed.D. or on-campus doctorate and it can be broken down into six steps:

 - Craft a Proposal: You’ll use the knowledge you’ve gained from didactic coursework and Ed.D. research classes to write the opening chapters of your dissertation, including an introduction that defines your chosen problem, a literature review, and a proposed methodology for finding the answer.